Learn How to Saute, Common Sauté Mistakes & How to Avoid Them

 The Fix, Part 1 - Use Fats With High Smoke Points

-After looking at the list of fats and their smoke points, it becomes obvious pretty quickly that, since the smoke point is lower than the temperature that proteins start to brown, extra virgin olive oil is not really the best choice for sautéing.
+After looking at the list of fats and their smoke points, it becomes apparent that, since the smoke point is lower than the temperature that proteins start to brown, extra virgin olive oil is not the best choice for sautéing.

 Choose an oil with a smoke point of at least 400 degrees.
-Smoking oil indicates that the oil is actually breaking down and may be forming compounds that are toxic, or at the very least, compounds that lend off-flavors to food.
+Smoking oil indicates that the oil is breaking down and may be forming toxic compounds, or at the very least, compounds that lend off-flavors to food.
 Canola and peanut oils are safe bets for sautéing.

-Butter provides excellent flavor, but the milk solids in butter burn well before the smoke point of butterfat, so it is not advisable to sauté in straight butter, unless you are using clarified butter.
+Butter provides excellent flavor, but butter's milk solids burn well before butterfat's smoke point, so it is not advisable to sauté in straight butter unless you are using clarified butter.

 The Fix, Part 2 - Use a Mixture of Fats

 An ideal way to add the rich flavor of butter while making sure that it doesn't burn is to use a mixture of half butter and half oil.
-Once the pan is hot, simply add a small amount of oil, and then add a little butter right on top of the oil.
+Once the pan is hot, add a small amount of oil and a little butter on top of the oil.
 Swirl the two together until the butter has melted and the oil is hot, and then add the food to be sautéed.

 Mistake #6 Using Too Much Fat

-If you add more fat than is necessary to just coat the bottom of your pan, the oil will have depth.
-That means that, rather than sitting on a thin layer of fat coating the pan, the food will be sitting in hot fat.
-So now, instead of sautéing, you are really pan frying.
+If you add more fat than is necessary to coat the bottom of your pan, the oil will have depth.
+That means that, rather than sitting on a thin layer of fat coating the pan, the food will sit in hot fat.
+So now, instead of sautéing, you are pan-frying.